 How does an RF power sensor work?

 Just like any other RF material, a power sensor has four electromagnetic parameters such as the real and imaginary of the electrical permittivity and magnetic sustainability.
 A power sensor operates by defining a sensitive volume and interrogating the value by these electromagnetic parameters.
-Then, a radio frequency antenna is used to define the sensitive volume, which is tuned into the sensor electronics (Sensorland.com, RF Sensors, n.d.).
+Then, a radio frequency antenna is used to define the sensitive volume, which is tuned into the sensor electronics.

-This type is used generally for analogue power meters.
+This type is generally used for analogue power meters.
 However, this technology can also be used for high-performance power meters.
-The main advantages of using this type are that it can help measure signals of extremely low levels of power and respond quickly as compared to the other types of heat-based varieties.
+The main advantage of using this type is that it can help measure signals of extremely low levels of power and respond quickly as compared to other types of heat-based varieties.

 The main element of RF sensors based on diode detectors is that it uses diode rectifiers in order to produce an output.
 The RF power sensors using these diodes make it possible for RF power to get dissipated in a load.
 The detector then rectifies the voltage signal that appears across the load.
 This ultimately makes it possible to determine the power level entering the load.
 Diode based electrodes have two benefits.

 - The first one involves their ability to measure low powers.
 Some of these diode based RF sensors can measure power levels as less as -70 dBm.
 This value is quite lower as compared to the measurements done by using heat based sensors

 - The second benefit of these sensors involves their ability to respond quicker to signals as compared to the heat based ones

 This type is generally used to dissipate power from a source in a load and then measure the resulting temperature rise.
 The advantages of these sensors are that they measure the true average power of the heat that is dissipated in the form of a power integral input over time.
 Simply aids, this power sensor measures the RF power limit of a signal, regardless of its waveform.
 There mainly are two types of heat based sensors: